Utah State Aggies men's basketball: Arenas and traditions

 Aggies cheering on their basketball team at the Dee Glen Smith Spectrum.

 Utah State plays its home games at the Dee Glen Smith Spectrum, a 10,270-seat arena on the Utah State campus.
 The Aggies have compiled a 453–105 (.812) record at the Spectrum, which has served as the program's home since 1970.
 Before its construction, Utah State's basketball teams played at the George Nelson Fieldhouse on campus.
 Under head coach Craig Smith, the Aggies were 39–4 (.910) at home.
 Until a surprising early-season loss in 2009, Utah State held the nation’s second-longest home win streak (37 games), behind only Kansas.

-The Dee Glen Smith Spectrum is known for its intimate atmosphere, with seats extending to court level and placing fans within feet of the action.
-The university reserves an unusually high percentage of these seats for students, helping cultivate one of the loudest and most creative student sections in college basketball.
-The student section—known as The Hurd—has been cited by multiple outlets as one of the toughest environments for visiting teams.
+The Dee Glen Smith Spectrum is characterized by a seating configuration that extends to court level.
+A significant portion of the court side seating is designated for the student body, which compromises a student section known as "The Hurd."
+The arena's design and student proximity to the court have led various media outlets to describe the venue as a difficult environment for visiting teams.

 In the 1990s, when his Utah teams were competing for Final Four appearances, head coach Rick Majerus called the Spectrum the toughest arena in the country for his teams to play in.
 After a 2010 game in Logan, Wichita State head coach Gregg Marshall remarked, “Utah State has 4,000 student tickets, and they make an impression.
 It’s just a party—one heck of a party.
 It’s the best I’ve ever seen...
 I’ve been to Duke, Kentucky, UConn, and Syracuse, and it’s clearly the best atmosphere I’ve ever seen.”

 Among Utah State traditions are the “I believe that we will win!” chant and the “Winning team, losing team” chant, which humorously mocks opponents in the closing moments of home victories.
 An unofficial student publication, The Refraction, was distributed before each home game from 2007 to 2011, offering tongue-in-cheek analysis and crowd-engagement content.

 One of Utah State’s most recognizable fans, “Wild Bill” Sproat, gained national attention for his humorous antics aimed at distracting opposing free-throw shooters.